 Community College Teaching Partnership Program

-This professional development opportunity is particularly rich for graduate students because it encourages them to develop effective teaching skills in a highly diverse community college -- skills that have been shown to benefit all students.
-Mercer faculty mentors are enriched by the enthusiasm and talent of Princeton graduate students and have the opportunity to reconnect to their academic disciplines through conversation with their graduate student partners.
+This professional development opportunity is particularly rich for graduate students because it encourages them to develop effective teaching skills in a highly diverse community college -- skills that have been shown to benefit all students, regardless of their career trajectory.

-Beginning in January 2019, a cohort of up to seven enrolled Ph.D. students from Princeton who have completed the general examination in their field will be selected to participate in the program.
-Applications will be solicited from across Princeton University by the Office of the Dean of the Graduate School, with the McGraw Center for Teaching and Learning offering assistance in recruitment of applicants.
+A cohort of roughly seven Ph.D. students (who must be enrolled, and must have completed the general examination in their field) are selected to participate in the program eacg tear.
+Applications will be solicited from across Princeton University by the Office of the Dean of the Graduate School, in concert with the McGraw Center for Teaching and Learning.

-- January 2019 – Appointment will begin for the start of Mercer/Camden's spring semester
+January 2019 – Appointment will begin for the start of the community college's spring semester

 The colleges will select up to seven Princeton graduate students to participate in the program, basing the decisions on their own curricular needs, their assessment of the applicants, and the availability of faculty mentors at the college who align with the applicants.

-In the fall 2019 semester, participating Princeton graduate students will teach their own courses at Mercer/Camden.
+In the fall semester, participating Princeton graduate students will teach their own courses at the partnering institution.
 The faculty mentor of each student will observe at least two course sessions and provide feedback after the course in a separate meeting.

-During the fall 2019 teaching semester, Mercer will pay participating graduate students the prevailing adjunct rate.
+During the fall teaching semester, the participating community colleges will pay teaching fellows the prevailing adjunct rate.
 The graduate students will receive a $1,000 fellowship stipend from Princeton that will be paid in equal installments of $500 at the conclusion of each term.

-In addition to the program elements described above, Mercer and Camden are responsible for providing Princeton students participating in the program a learning and work environment on the Mercer/Camden campus that offers the same level of support and protections that other adjunct faculty would receive.
+In addition to the program elements described above, participating community colleges are responsible for providing Princeton teaching fellows a learning and work environment on the campus that offers the same level of support and protections that other adjunct faculty would receive.